klausberlin/Restaurant-Application/README.md

 ## Theory

-The Restaurant - Application is an open source systerm for people who needs a order system for the restaurant.
+The Restaurant - Application is an open source project for everyone who needs an order system for the restaurant.

 This system is seperated into three view fields.
 1. Manager